 Round-2 Process.
 A different process is used for the Round-2 tax credit applications and selections.
 The Round-1 "applicable cost thresholds" will serve as the thresholds for determining if a Round-2 tax credit proposal receives the cost containment points.
-Like Round-1, Round-2 proposals will need to claim the six cost containment points on the Self-Scoring Worksheet to be eligible; developers for selected projects that receive the points will receive negative four points for their next round of tax credit submissions if they do not keep their actual TDCs within the applicable cost thresholds.
+Like Round-1, Round-2 proposals will need to claim the 6 cost containment points on the self-scoring worksheet to be eligible; and developers for selected projects that receive the points will receive negative 4 points for their next tax credit submission if they do not keep their actual TDCs within the applicable cost thresholds.
+[See the section on Implementing Negative Points for more details.]